 1. Read the references in sufficient detail to perform adequately in accordance with the requirements of the evaluation criteria.

-2. Review station blackout analyses and associated NRC safety evaluation report for a PWR and a BWR.
-If possible one should be with the use of an AAC and one without (full coping analysis).
+2. Review the station blackout analyses performed for the SBO rule (10 CFR 50.63) and Fukushima (10 CFR 50.155) and the associated NRC safety evaluation report(s) for a PWR and a BWR.
+If possible, one should be with the use of an AAC and one without (full coping analysis).

 3. Review the “Loss of All AC Power” procedures for the plants chosen for Item (2) above.